Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 1. By navigating to the **Manage Access** on the **Settings** section of each project.
 2. By tapping the **Resources** icon on each project's card on the Homescreen of Tella Web.

-To add resourcs to projects tap on the **Add resources** button and search available resources by name.
+To add resources to projects tap on the **Add resources** button and search available resources by name.
 One or many resources can be added to the project at the same time.

 All users that connects to this project from their Tella apps will see a Resources card available and they can download this Resource to their encrypted container.